microsoft/OCR-Form-Tools/README.md

 #### Specify tag type and format

 You can specify tag type and format with tag contextual menu.
 The type and format information will be stored in fields.json in the source location.
-The information will be used in post processing to get better result.
+The information will be used in post-processing to get better result.

 ![alt text](docs/images/specify-tag-type-format.png "Specify Tag Type and Format")